jackHay22/sim-manager/docs/output.md

   - `vehicles` : a list of connections:
     - `ts` : the current timestep
     - `v` : a list of all vehicles.
-      - -1 : The vehicle is not connected to the tower
+      - first element: index in vehicle id list
-      - non-negative: the distance from the vehicle to the tower
+      - second element: distance from tower

 ## Vehicle Output
 - Format: `json`